parlr/ruby-font-creator/README.md

 # Hanzi-pinyin-font

+> I'm **restarting the project**, informations below might not accurate while this message is present.

 Font builder to help students of Chinese learn to read faster.
 In order to do so we created a font that append both the Character (漢字) and the pronociation (pīnyīn).

 ## Requirements